-The following is a list of some of the existing assets in and around the Shadle area.
-These assets add recreational, educational, economic, and/or culturual value to the community.
+These following assets found in the greater Shadle area add recreational, educational, economic, and/or cultural value to the community:

 - Shadle Public Library

-- Shadle Park
+- Shadle Park & Aquatic Center

 - Shadle Park High School

 - Glover Middle School

-- John A. Finch Elementary School
+- Finch Elementary School

 - Browne Elementary School

 - Shadle Shopping Center

 - Audubon Park

 - Joe Albi Stadium

 - Dwight Merkel Sports Complex

 - Drumheller Springs

 - Downriver Golf Course

 - Northwest Boulevard commercial corridor

 - Community churches

 - Riverside State Park

+- Salish School of Spokane

+- Saint Charles Catholic School

+- The Garland District

 These assets help define the area, and will be important to enhance or maintain as the neighborhoods grow and change.
-It is also important to understand how these assets fit into the larger context of the area as well.
-The following sections discuss the existing conditions in the Shadle Area in order to provide a sense of what the area currently offers, what it's main issues are, and where opportunities present themselves.
+It is also important to understand how these assets fit into the larger context of the area.
+The following discussion of the existing conditions of Shadle provides a sense of what the area currently offers, what its main issues are, and where opportunities present themselves.

-Land Use & Zoning
+Zoning and Land Use

 Most of the Shadle Shopping Center is currently zoned as a Center and Corridor Zone Type 2 (CC2), which "promotes new development and redevelopment that is pedestrian oriented while accommodating the automobile".
 This zoning type also allows incentives that encourage higher floor area ratios in exchange for the provision of greater public amenities.
-The eastern-most edge of the shopping center, including the McDonald's, Dollar Tree, and Cops Northwest center is zoned as Center and Corridor Type 1 (CC1), which highly promotes pedestrian orientation and puts limitations on auto-oriented activities.
+The eastern-most edge of the shopping center is zoned as Center and Corridor Type 1 (CC1), which highly promotes pedestrian orientation and puts limitations on auto-oriented activities.
 The surrounding area is mostly designated as Residential Single Family zoning, with a few pockets of Office and Neighborhood Retail zones on the edges of the planning area.
+See Appendix E for a more detailed analysis of Shadle area zoning.